-a Potential Joint Venture Partner
+How Not To Overload a Potential Joint Venture Partner

 We know so much about our strategy and properties that we just can’t resist making sure our newfound potential investor really gets the picture.
-Statistics, charts and reams of detail are thrown at someone who doesn’t have a clue about investment real estate and joint ventures.
+Statistics, charts, and reams of detail are thrown at someone who doesn’t have a clue about investment real estate and joint ventures.

-Five minutes after you start your one-hour presentation you can see their eyes glaze over.
+Five minutes after you start your one-hour presentation, you can see their eyes glaze over.
 Uh oh, this isn’t going well… How about a different approach?

 Have all the background detail you want for extra questions,

-1) Who are you?
+- Who are you?

 Investors buy or buy into the person.
-It’s not how brilliant you are or how fabulous your presentation is, it’s YOU.
-They are buying YOU.
+It’s not how brilliant you are or how fabulous your presentation is, it’s you.
+They are buying you.
 This is probably the most important thing to understand when presenting a JV opportunity.
 Find a way to let your investor see who you are.
 There are many ways of doing this.
 One classic method is to make sure your investor does most of the talking when establishing your relationship.
 Somehow, them doing all the talking makes you look good.
 And, of course, you are good!!

-2) What is your strategy?
+- What is your strategy?

 What area are you specializing in?
 And, most important, how will your strategy solve their problem? (more cash flow now, a better retirement picture later…)

-3) Why would your strategy work?
+- Why would your strategy work?

 Here’s where you provide some evidence.
 It works especially well if you already own investment properties.
 Show why an investment in your already acquired properties or in similar new properties makes brilliant investment sense.

-4) Is your strategy repeatable?
+- Is your strategy repeatable?

 Most investors don’t want just one property because that won’t solve their problems.
 Show why, how, and in what time frame you can repeat your strategy.

-5) What is the exit plan?
+- What is the exit plan?

-Investors want to know the timeframe for cashing out and achieving your collective JV objectives.
+Investors want to know the time-frame for cashing out and achieving your collective JV objectives.

 You can have a briefcase full of backup material.
 But, if you make your presentation around these five items, whether paper or PowerPoint, you have a much better chance of getting the cheque.

-Want RMLO Law LLP To Help With Your JV Document?
+Need a Lawyer’s Help With Your JV Document?
 We Can Do That.